vu-luong/ezy-smashers/server/README.md

 ## Deploy with tools

-You can use bellow tools to copy jar files (follow by above mapping)
+You can use bellow tools to copy jar files (refer to the above mapping)

 1. [filezilla](https://filezilla-project.org/)
 2. [transmit](https://panic.com/transmit/)